 Note that $A(t)$ contains no infinite purely imaginary subgroup.
-Moroever, if, for some finite group $J$, $A(t)/J$ is a Zariski-dense subgroup of an algebraic group $G$, then the group configuration of $G$ is inter-algebraic with that of $\Gm$.
+Moreover, if, for some finite group $J$, $A(t)/J$ is a Zariski-dense subgroup of an algebraic group $G$, then the group configuration of $G$ is inter-algebraic with that of $\Gm$.
 It follows that $G$ is isogenous to $\Gm$.
-But $A(t)$ has too many torsion points for that to be possible. \end{example}
+But $A(t)$ has too many torsion points for this to be possible. \end{example}

 \begin{cor} Let \(C = \acl(C)\) and $H$ be a connected $\infty$-\(C\)-definable stably dominated group.
 Then, there exists an algebraic group $G$ over \(C\cap K\) and a \(C\)-definable homomorphism $f: H \to G$, with boundedly imaginary kernel. \end{cor}